 Every individual applying for the WIOA youth program is required to document on the JFS 03002 any close relationship that individual has with any stakeholder in the workforce development system .
 If a relationship does exist, the internal process developed by the local workforce development board shall be followed to ensure that a transparent assessment of the individual's eligibility and development of the IOP have been conducted with no personal or business relationship, bias, special interest, or prejudice.

 (O) Are there funding limitations in the WIOA youth program?

 (1) For any program year, not less than seventy-five per cent of WIOA youth formula funds available shall be used to provide youth workforce activities for out-of-school youth.
 The local workforce development board has the authority to use one hundred per cent of WIOA youth formula funds on out-of-school youth.

-WIOA youth program eligibility must be verified or confirmed through an examination of documents.
-The United States department of labor provides guidance for the specific types of source documents that must be used to verify participant eligibility.
+WIOA youth program eligibility shall be verified or confirmed through an examination of documents.
+The United States department of labor provides guidance for the specific types of source documents that are to be used to verify participant eligibility.

 Five Year Review (FYR) Dates: 3/24/2021

 Promulgated Under: 119.03

 Rule Amplifies: 5116.01, 5116.25, 5116.24, 5116.23, 5116.22, 5116.21, 5116.20, 5116.12, 5116.11, 5116.10, 5116.06 , 5116.03, 5116.02